sccbioinformatics/CSENS_Migration_docs/docs/index.md

 **Just to be clear, all files in this mounted folder are located on COSMOS-SENS**.
 When you unmount `ToCOSMOS-SENS` that folder will be empty again.

-6) Now that you have your files on COSMOS-SENS, you should arrange it so your raw data goes to `/scale/gr01/shared/raw` and the rest on `/scale/gr01/shared/processed/`, and your scripts to `/home`.
+6) Now that you have your files on COSMOS-SENS, you should arrange it so your raw data goes to `home/<userid>/backup` and the rest outside of this your scripts in `home/<userid>/`.

 **From this point onwards you should only work on COSMOS-SENS**.